-1. Park the machine on a level surface, disengage the power take off (PTO), set the parking brake, and turn the ignition key to off.
+1. Park the machine on a level surface, disengage the power take off (PTO), set the parking brake, and turn the ignition key to "OFF" to stop the engine.
 Remove the key.
 2. Place the gear shift in neutral.
 Rear wheels must lock and skid when you try to push the tractor forward.
-Adjustment is required if the wheels turn and do not lock; refer to Adjusting the Brake, page 28.
+Adjustment is required if the wheels turn and do not lock; refer to Adjusting the Brake, page 24.
 3. Release the parking brake and push the tractor.
 Wheels should rotate freely without brake drag.
 4. If both conditions are met no adjustment is required.